CODE OF CIVIL PROCEDURE IN MALAYSIA

 To serve foreign papers in Malaysia, the person seeking to enforce the foreign judgment must first obtain a certified copy and file it with the relevant Malaysian court.
 The person must then request permission from the court to serve the foreign papers on the person or entity in Malaysia.
 The foreign papers can be served by personal service or substituted service, depending on the circumstances of the case.
 Personal service involves delivering the papers directly to the person or entity, while substituted service may be allowed if personal service is not possible.

 Serving foreign papers in Malaysia is a complex process that requires compliance with the Reciprocal Enforcement of Judgments Act 1958 and the Hague Service Convention 1965.
-It is important to engage the services of a private Malaysia process service agency like Undisputed Legal which is experienced in these matters, to ensure that the process is carried out correctly and in accordance with the law.
+It is essential to engage the services of a private Malaysia process service agency like Undisputed Legal, which is experienced in these matters, to ensure that the process is carried out correctly and by the law.

 OUR PROCESS